baomidou/mybatis-plus-doc/src/content/docs/en/plugins/index.md

 }
 ```

 The above is a detailed introduction and usage guide for the core plugins of MyBatis-Plus.
-With these plugins, you can significantly enhance MyBatis functionality and improve development efficiency.
+Using these plugins, you can significantly enhance MyBatis functionality and improve development efficiency.